Black cohosh, Actaea, Cimicifuga racemosa hero image

 Black cohosh, Actaea, Cimicifuga racemosa

-Black cohosh, Cimicifuga racemosa or Actaea racemosa, has a special place in this plant vademecum.
-In general, I prefer to use indigenous plants or plants that have been established here for so long that most people don’t even know that they are not native originally as much as possible.
-I like making an exception for this beauty, because I’ve been able to improve the lives of women with this plant, often in combination with chaste tree, uncountable times.
+Black cohosh, Cimicifuga or Actaea racemosa, has a special place in this plant vademecum.
+As a rule, I prefer to use native plants as much as possible.
+Or, if that is not an option, plants that have been established here for so long that most people cannot even remember they originated elsewhere

 Medicinal properties of black cohosh, Cimicifuga racemosa

-Black cohosh is a powerhouse when it comes to numerous complaints related to menstruation and menopause.
-It’s also a useful plant for regulating contractions.
-There are several other indications against which she works well and which I will cover in this monograph.
-Think, for instance, of inflammation of the respiratory tract and rheumatic diseases.
+Black cohosh is a powerhouse when it comes to numerous complaints related menstruation and menopause.
+It is a useful plant to regulate contractions.
+In this monograph, I will discuss plenty more indications against which black cohosh works.
+Think of inflammation of the airways and rheumatic diseases.

 Magical properties

-Magically, black cohosh certainly has many uses.
-But because of the plant’s exotic nature, I don’t use it in my magical practice myself.
-However, in the monograph I will certainly identify and discuss customs that are known to me for those who would like to apply this plant magically.
+Magically, black cohosh certainly works a charm.
+Because of this plant’s exotic nature, I do not use it in my magical practice myself.
+However, in this chapter I will certainly identify and discuss customs that are known to me for those who would like to apply this plant magically.

-Did I mention that black cohosh is also a pretty as a picture?
-Not surprising that it is a beloved ornamental plant in Europe nowadays…
+Did I mention that black cohosh is as pretty as a picture?
+Not surprising that it is a popular ornamental plant in Europe nowadays…

 Botanical description Black cohosh, Cimicifuga racemosa, Actaea racemosa